Missouri county aerial photographs produced by the Agriculture Stabilization and Conservation Service.

 (1 roll of microfilm)

-These are minutes of annual sessions of the Old Path Association of Baptist churhces in Benton, Hickory, Polk, and St. Clair counties in Missouri.
+The Old Path Association of Baptist Churches Records contain microfilm copies of annual session minutes of the Old Path Association of Baptist Churches in Benton, Hickory, Polk, and St. Clair counties in Missouri.
 Included are minutes of the meetings, the articles of faith, rules of decorum, lists of churches, officers, and representatives, statistical information, and correspondence with other associations.

 These are minutes of the meeting in 1847 of the Osage River Association, which was composed